Fast Rates for General Unbounded Loss Functions: from ERM to Generalized Bayes: The Witness Condition

 The following theorem is now an almost immediate corollary of Lemma~\ref{lem:rascbound-simple} and Lemma~\ref{lem:renyi-to-kl-simple}: \begin{theorem} Consider a learning problem $\smtuple$ and a learning algorithm $\dolest$.
 Suppose that the $\bar\eta$-strong central condition holds.
 If the $(u,c)$-witness condition holds, then for any $\eta \in (0,\bar\eta)$,

-with $c_u$ as above.
-If instead the $(\tau,c)$-witness condition holds for some nonincreasing function $\tau$ as above, then for any $\lambda > 0$
+with $c_u$ as in Lemma~\ref{lem:renyi-to-kl-simple}.
+If instead the $(\tau,c)$-witness condition holds for some non-increasing function $\tau$ as above, then for any $\lambda > 0$

 \end{theorem} \begin{proof} The first and second inequalities are from chaining Lemma~\ref{lem:rascbound-simple} with Lemma~\ref{lem:renyi-to-kl-simple} (\eqref{eq:rklsimple} and \eqref{eq:rkltau} respectively).
-The first part is immediate, while for the second part we first upper bound the max on the RHS of \eqref{eq:rkltau} by the sum of the terms. \end{proof} This theorem is applicable if the $(\tau,c)$-witness condition holds for a nonincreasing $\tau$.
-If the risk $\sup_{f \in \cF} \xsrisk{f}$ is unbounded, we can only expect the witness condition to hold for $\tau$ such that for large $x$, $\tau(x)$ is increasing; such $\tau$ are considered in Section~\ref{sec:main}.
-Nonincreasing $\tau$ are often appropriate for scenarios with bounded risk (even though the loss may be unbounded and even heavy-tailed); we encounter one instance thereof in the exponential family example below.
-There, $\lim_{x \downarrow 0} \tau(x) = \infty$, but the increase as $x \downarrow 0$ is so slow that the optimal $\lambda$ at sample size $n$ is of order $O(1/n)$ and $c_{\tau(\delta)} = O(\log n)$, leading only to an additional log factor in the bound compared to the case where $(u,c)$-witness holds for constant $u$.
+The first inequality is immediate using that for general random variables $U,V$, we have $U \stochleq_{a} V \Leftrightarrow c U \stochleq_{a/c} c V$.
+For the second inequality, we first upper bound the max on the RHS of \eqref{eq:rkltau} by the sum of the terms. \end{proof} This theorem is applicable if the $(\tau,c)$-witness condition holds for a non-increasing $\tau$.
+If the risk $\sup_{f \in \cF} \xsrisk{f}$ is unbounded, we can only expect the witness condition to hold for $\tau$ such that for large $x$, $\tau(x)$ is increasing; such $\tau$ are considered in Section~\ref{sec:main-unbounded}.
+Non-increasing $\tau$ are often appropriate for scenarios with bounded risk (even though the loss may be unbounded and even heavy-tailed); we encounter one instance thereof in the exponential family example below.
+There, $\lim_{x \downarrow 0} \tau(x) = \infty$, but the increase as $x \downarrow 0$ is so slow that the optimal $\lambda$ at sample size $n$ is of order $O(1/n)$ and $c_{\tau(\delta)} = O(\log n)$, leading only to an additional log factor in the bound compared to the case where the $(u,c)$-witness condition holds for constant $u$.